apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

   3. Configure the `io.erasurecode.codec.rs-default.rawcoder` key with value `org.apache.hadoop.io.erasurecode.rawcoder.NativeRSRawErasureCoderFactory` on HDFS client and DataNodes.

   To check ISA-L library enable state, try "Hadoop checknative" command.
 It will tell you if ISA-L library is enabled or not.

+  It also requires three steps to enable the native implementation of XOR codec.
+The first two steps are the same as the above step 1 and step 2.
+In step 3, configure the `io.erasurecode.codec.xor.rawcoder` key with `org.apache.hadoop.io.erasurecode.rawcoder.NativeXORRawErasureCoderFactory` on both HDFS client and DataNodes.

 ### Administrative commands